Crux (literary): Shakespearean examples

 Editors have reached no consensus on exactly what "ropes in such a scarre" can mean, or how it should be amended: "no satisfactory explanation or emendation has been offered."
 Perhaps the best alternative that has been proposed is "may rope 's [us] in such a snare."
 Another unresolved Shakespearean crux is the "runaway's eyes" in Romeo and Juliet, III, ii, 6.

 Sometimes a crux will not require emendation, but simply present a knotty problem of comprehension.
 In Henry IV, Part 1, IV, i, 98-9, Sir Richard Vernon describes Prince Hal and his comrades as appearing:

-This is most likely a reference to some obscure assertion about animal behaviour, and has sent researchers poring through dusty volumes in search of an explanation.
+This is most likely a reference to some obscure assertion about animal behaviour, but researchers have not yet come to a consensus on the meaning of the text.

 Typographic conventions

 In editions of Greek and Roman authors, a crux is marked off by obeli, to indicate that the editor is not confident enough either to follow the manuscript reading or to print a conjecture.